NEW: Workforce Financial Wellness Gauge NEW: Workforce Financial Wellness Gauge

 • promptly report violations of the Code to BrightPlan’s Chief Compliance Officer.

 BrightPlan’s employees may from time to time buy or sell securities for their personal accounts that are also recommended to, held by, or bought or sold on behalf of BrightPlan’s clients.
 Potential conflicts of interest may arise in these situations to the extent that BrightPlan’s employees are able to use their knowledge about pending or currently considered securities transactions for clients to profit personally.
-However, because BrightPlan invests client assets primarily in mutual funds, which price themselves daily at net asset value, BrightPlan believes that it is unlikely that an employee could benefit from his or her knowledge of client transactions.
+However, because BrightPlan invests client assets primarily in mutual funds, which price themselves daily at net asset value, or ETFs which are highly liquid, BrightPlan believes that it is unlikely that an employee could benefit from his or her knowledge of client transactions.
 Regardless, to address potential conflicts, and as required by Rule 204A-1 of the Advisers Act, BrightPlan’s Access Persons, must provide BrightPlan’s Chief Compliance Officer with a list of their personal accounts and an initial holdings report within 10 days of hire.
 BrightPlan also requires its Access Persons to report their securities transactions on a quarterly basis thereafter and disclose their securities holdings on an annual basis.

 The Code also includes insider trading policies and procedures designed to prevent the improper use of material, non-public information.
 BrightPlan and its personnel are prohibited from trading for their personal account, or recommending trading in, any securities while in possession of material, non-public information about such securities or their issuer, and from disclosing such information to any person not entitled to receive it.